Peak + Accumulation: A Proxy-Level Scoring Formula for Multi-Turn LLM Attack Detection: Conclusion

 On 10,654 conversations---588 attacks sourced from WildJailbreak adversarial prompts and 10,066 benign conversations from WildChat---the formula achieves 90.8\% recall at 1.20\% false positive rate with an F1 of 85.9\%.
 A sensitivity analysis over the persistence parameter reveals a phase transition at $\rho \approx 0.4$ with a precise mathematical explanation: weight-0.3 pattern categories cross the detection threshold simultaneously.
 The chosen default of $\rho = 0.45$ maximizes F1 while maintaining a 0.05 margin above the transition.

 The formula is simple (5 lines of code), fast (microseconds per request), deterministic, and auditable.
 It requires no model inference, no training data, and no GPU.
-We release the implementation, pattern library, evaluation harness, and all datasets as open source.
+We release the implementation, pattern library, evaluation harness, and reproducibility artifacts (including dataset construction scripts and evaluation manifests) as open source.